OpenSpace/OpenSpace-Docs/index.md

   - How-To

     Practical hands-on guides that show a variety of things that can be achieved with OpenSpace.
-These are meant to give you the tools to create your own content and also get inspiration about what is possilbe with the software through examples.
+These are meant to give you the tools to create your own content and also get inspiration about what is possible with the software through examples.

   - Development